kheraananya/mywebsite/README.md

 2. Connect with local PostgreSQL database:
     - Install PostgreSQL
     - Open pgAdmin4
-    - Create new database and name it "Ticket Demo"
+    - Create new database and name it "TicketDemo"
     - Open init.py and update the following line with your password: 'postgresql://postgres:<password>@localhost/TicketDemo'
 3. Run app.py